 That said, spas of every type are trying to be more accommodating to families and their children, without disturbing other guests.
-And there are a few "kids spas" out there where you can bring kids three and up for manicures, pedicures, facials and hair-dos.
-They are usually shortened versions of regular spa treatments, for kids' shorter attention spans.
+And there are a few "kids spas" out there where you can bring kids three and up for manicures, pedicures, facials, and hair-dos.
+They have usually shortened versions of regular spa treatments, for kids' shorter attention spans.

 Younger children can usually get a manicure or pedicure while mommy gets one.
 But think about whether it's really going to be fun for a small child -- or you.
 Can the child sit still?
 Can you relax?
 Maybe you're better off with a sitter.

 Most big resort spas have some kind of kids camp and teen clubs so that parents can relax and know their kids aren't getting into trouble.
 But the spas, traditionally off-limits, are becoming more kid-friendly.
-Many resort spas offer facials, manicures and pedicures to teens and sometimes even younger kids.
-Here's a few examples.
+Many resort spas offer facials, manicures, and pedicures to teens and sometimes even younger kids.
+Here are a few examples.

 - Spa Django at Hyatt Regency Lost Pines near Bastrop, Texas, offers services for kids 8 to 17.
 Adults have to be there to sign them in, but then they can get the massage, facial or mani-pedi services on their own.

 - The Greenbriar Resort Spa in White Sulphur Springs, West Virginia, offers teen facials, manicures, and pedicures, but also cater to kids six to ten with a mini-manicure and pedicure called the Junior Royalty Package.

 - The Omni Homestead Resort & Spa in Hot Springs, Virginia, offers a wide range of services to teens age 14 - 17.
 It also has a spa suite where the whole family can gather for spa treatments, including age-appropriate services for kids.